How Non-Profits Can Show Return On Investment

-Recently, I was reading an article by James V. Toscano of Toscano Advisors that talked about the non-profit trends of 2015, in order to predict the emerging trends for 2016.
+Recently, I was reading an article by James V. Toscano of Toscano Advisors that talked about the non-profit data trends of the past in order to predict the emerging trends for the future.
 Can you guess what trend was in the top three?
 Demand for a measurable return on investment.

 To quote Mr. Toscano: